Gyakobo/github-repo-dashboard/README.md

 Before we start delving into progam let's first figure out how to run the script: [main.py](https://github.com/Gyakobo/github-repo-dashboard/blob/main/main.py).

 >[!NOTE]
->Don't forget to also setup the [config.txt](https://github.com/Gyakobo/github-repo-dashboard/blob/main/config.txt) file.
+>Don't forget to also setup the [config.txt](https://github.com/Gyakobo/github-repo-dashboard/blob/main/config.txt) file with your user credentials(username and token).

 The program would further go through all of your repositories and display the following setup: